pennmem/PythonBootcamp/README.md

     git clone 'https://github.com/pennmem/PythonBootcamp'

+### Setting up the CMLExamples files

+You will need to provide each notebook code example making use of the CMLExamples files with how to find the files.
+The simplest way if your system supports it is to make a symbolic link in your PythonBootcamp directory to these files.
+For example, on Rhino this is currently (temporarily) done by going into the PythonBootcamp directory and entering:

+    ln -s /scratch/CMLExamples

 ### Learning how to use the tools and perform analyses

 In JupyterLab, navigate to the lecture notes you downloaded using